llpeterson/security/trust.md

 On the other hand, the original design assumed all actors *inside* the network were trusted, and so little or no attention was paid what today we would call cybersecurity (attacks from bad actors that are able to connect to the network).
-What this means is that many of the tools described in this chapter are patches.
+What this means is that many of the tools described in this chapter could be considered patches.
+They are strongly-grounded in cryptography, but "add-ons" nonetheless.
 If a comprehensive redesign of the Internet were to take place, integrating security would likely be the foremost driving factor.